-Recent studies have shown that not only is a plant-based diet good for your body, it's also good for your mind.
+The plant-based diet might just be the best diet you've never heard of (or have completely dismissed because you think it's another fad).
+Now, before you start rolling your eyes, hear me out.
+Studies have shown that not only is a plant-based diet good for your body, but it's also good for your mind.
 So what's in the diet?
 Before you go thinking that it's just a hipster version of the vegetarian diet, think again.
 Some even get it confused with veganism.
 However, it's neither of these things.

-The plant-based diet is obviously made up of soil-derived foodstuffs like vegetables, fruits, beans, and pulses, but it actually also includes animal byproducts such as milk, eggs, and cheese, including the animal's own meat.
-Plant-based blogger Plant-Based Pixie recently told me that that being plant-based is "easier [than being vegetarian or vegan], as it's flexible and lets you play with the minority animal products if you want."
+The plant-based diet is made up of vegetables, fruits, beans, pulses, and all that other good stuff, but it also includes animal products—that can either be in the form of milk, eggs, and cheese or even meat.
+Plant-based blogger Plant-Based Pixie recently told me that that being "plant-based is easier [than being vegetarian or vegan], as it's flexible and lets you play with the minority animal products if you want."
 Keep scrolling for the mind and body benefits of a plant-based diet and how you can follow it.

-The study in the Journal of the American Geriatrics Society found that when looking at diet data from nearly 6000 adults, a "greater adherence to the MedDiet and MIND diet was independently associated with better cognitive function and lower risk of cognitive impairment."
+The 2017 study, published in the Journal of the American Geriatrics Society found that when looking at diet data from nearly 6000 adults, "greater adherence to the MedDiet and MIND diet was independently associated with better cognitive function and lower risk of cognitive impairment."